SteamDeckHomebrew/decky-loader/README.md

 - Crankshaft is incompatible with Decky Loader.
 If you are using Crankshaft, please uninstall it before installing Decky Loader.
 - Syncthing may use port 8080 on Steam Deck, which Decky Loader needs to function.
 If you are using Syncthing as a service, please change its port to something else.
 - If you are using any software that uses port 1337 or 8080, please change its port to something else or uninstall it.
-- If you run the installer and it just opens a file in a text editor: click the (...) button in the top right of dolphin (the file manager) then 'configure' and 'configure dolphin'.
-Click on the 'confirmations' tab and set 'when opening an executable file' to 'run script'.

 ## 💾 Installation
 - This installation can be done without an admin/sudo password set.
 1. Prepare a mouse and keyboard if possible.
    - Keyboards and mice can be connected to the Steam Deck via USB-C or Bluetooth.
    - Many Bluetooth keyboard and mouse apps are available for iOS and Android.
+(KDE connect is preinstalled on the steam deck)
    - The Steam Link app is available on [Windows](https://media.steampowered.com/steamlink/windows/latest/SteamLink.zip), [macOS](https://apps.apple.com/us/app/steam-link/id1246969117), and [Linux](https://flathub.org/apps/details/com.valvesoftware.SteamLink).
 It works well as a remote desktop substitute.
    - If you have no other options, use the right trackpad as a mouse and press <img src="./docs/images/light/steam.svg#gh-dark-mode-only" height=16><img src="./docs/images/dark/steam.svg#gh-light-mode-only" height=16>+<img src="./docs/images/light/x.svg#gh-dark-mode-only" height=16><img src="./docs/images/dark/x.svg#gh-light-mode-only" height=16> to open the on-screen keyboard as needed.
 1. Press the <img src="./docs/images/light/steam.svg#gh-dark-mode-only" height=16><img src="./docs/images/dark/steam.svg#gh-light-mode-only" height=16> button and open the Power menu.